bjpolzin/exploratory_wgcna_pipeline/README.md

 # Exploratory WGCNA Pipeline <a name="exploratory-wgcna-pipeline"></a>

-This repository contains an R-based exploratory pipeline for Weighted Gene Co-expression Network Analysis (WGCNA).
+This repository contains an R-based exploratory pipeline for Weighted Gene Co-expression Network Analysis (WGCNA), designed for initial exploratory analyses to compare the results of different soft threshold powers.
 The pipeline takes gene expression and behavioral data as input and generates co-expression networks, soft-threshold plots, module-trait relationship plots, and correlation/p-value tables.
 The pipeline is modular, allowing users to modify or extend the steps as needed.

 ## Prerequisites <a name="prerequisites"></a>